AriFordsham/GHCWiki/exceptions/precise-exceptions.md

 ```

+What about something like `noDuplicate#`?
+That's a bit weird.
+It doesn't produce any result,
+it doesn't have any visible effect, but we're not allowed to discard it.
+However, we *are*
+allowed to be strict in case branches beyond it.

 See [Demand/IO-vs-ST](demand/io-vs-st) for some discussion of why we don't want to use the `IO` hack or allow `has_side_effects` to affect
 demand analysis when we're working with strict `ST`.